Midnight Phantom (TV series)

-Precious Hearts Romances Presents: Midnight Phantom is the 10th installment of the Precious Hearts Romances Presents series based on the pocket book of the same title by Martha Cecilia, and is also the first installment to simultaneously air with the 11th installment, Impostor.
-The series premiered on ABS-CBN's Hapontastic afternoon block from July 12, 2010 to August 13, 2010.
+Midnight Phantom is a 2010 Philippine television drama romance series broadcast by ABS-CBN.
+The series is based on the Filipino pocket book novel of the same title created by Martha Cecilla, the series is eleventh installment of the Precious Hearts Romances Presents.
+Directed by Cathy Garcia-Molina, it stars Rafael Rosell, Denise Laurel and Ina Raymundo.
+It aired on the network's Hapontastic line up and worldwide on TFC from July 12 to August 13, 2010, and was replaced by He's Beautiful.

 This also marks Ina Raymundo's comeback to the television scene after 8 years.
 Both Ina and Denise played a mother-daughter duo after being cast on the second book and season of Pangako Sa 'Yo in 2001.